carpentries/docs.carpentries.org/topic_folders/hosts_instructors/resources_for_online_workshops.md

 - FAQ For Workshop Coordination [can be found here on The Carpentries website](https://carpentries.org/workshop_faq/).
 - Announcing a New Series of Online Workshop Themed Discussions.
 Learn more [here](https://carpentries.org/blog/2020/05/online-workshop-themed-discussions/)
 - Carpentries Handbook: [How to use Zoom Rooms](https://docs.carpentries.org/topic_folders/communications/tools/zoom_rooms.html#information-for-event-hosts)
-- Themed Discussions: Online Workshop Series
-  - Session One, 1 June 2020
-    - Planning/registering your online workshop - Led by Deputy Director of Workshops and Meetings, Sher!
-Hurt: [Link to Recording](https://youtu.be/Ml1AGYD0x1o?t=5)
-    - How to fill out the workshop template to set up your website correctly for online workshops - Led by Lesson Infrastructure Technology Developer, Zhian Kamvar, PhD: [Link to Recording](https://youtu.be/Ml1AGYD0x1o?t=929)
-    - How to use Zoom for online workshops - Led by Quality Assurance Manager, Maneesha Sane: [Link to Recording](https://youtu.be/Ml1AGYD0x1o?t=1461)

-[Discussions on Discourse](https://forum.carpentries.org/) by The Carpentries Instructor Trainer community.

 #### Resources by Community